stephenverderame/cpp_book/src/pointers/unique.md

 fooPtr->num = 100;
 ```

-Now that seems like a bit of boilerplate just for two function calls.
+Now this seems like a bit of boilerplate just for two function calls.
 Well, we'll explain the following soon enough, but here's some other ways of doing the same thing:

 ```C++